 Avril winced, his gaze stuck on the motionless rider in the street, but he pushed his sympathy down.
-Gabe had been right about one thing, It’s us or them.
+Gabe was right about one thing, It’s us or them.

 “One down.
 One on the road south.
 Two more at the supply drop.
 Four on the road behind us.
 That just leaves three,” Avril told himself as his car turned away from Taral’s main street.